When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 And then they change and they try to reposition, reposition, reposition.

-Sometimes that may work if, indeed, it just took a little nudge so that their positioning could get better.
+Sometimes that may work if it just took a little nudge to improve their positioning.

-But sometimes, just fundamentally, even when it’s been repositioned three times, the brand is not meeting enough of the consumer needs.
+But sometimes, just fundamentally, even when it’s been repositioned three times, the brand is not meeting enough of the consumer’s needs.
 And that’s when the brands disappear.
 They just don’t make it.

-The innovation success rate for natural food brands is around 2%-4% over a five year period.
-That’s the percent that make it to 20 million.
+The innovation success rate for natural food brands is around 2%-4% over a five-year period.
+That’s the percent that makes it to 20 million.

 Anna:

-So, given that it is so difficult and there’s only so much that people can get from an interview with you, where would you point people to learn about smart brand positioning?
+So, given that it is so difficult, where would you point people to learn about smart brand positioning?
 What are your best resources for figuring this stuff out?

 Suzie: